LoJack

-LoJack is a stolen-vehicle recovery and IoT-connected car system that utilizes GPS and cellular technology to locate users' vehicles, view trip-history, see battery levels, and track speeding as part of a fleet telematics system.
-Prior to selling a vehicle, LoJack dealers can use the system to manage and locate inventory, view and manage battery-health, and recover stolen inventory.
+LoJack is a stolen vehicle recovery and IoT-connected car system that uses GPS and cellular technology to locate users' vehicles, view trip history, see battery levels, and support automatic vehicle location, asset tracking, and speeding alerts as part of a fleet telematics system used in fleet management.
+Prior to selling a vehicle, LoJack dealers can use the system to track and trace inventory, view and manage battery health, and recover stolen vehicles.

-Previous generations of the system utilized radio-tracking signals.
-The system used a hidden, mounted transceiver and a tracking computer installed in police cars and aircraft.
+Previous generations of the system used radio tracking signals via a hidden, mounted transceiver and a tracking computer installed in police cars and aircraft.

 History

-The original LoJack system was created and patented in 1979 by William Reagan, a former Medfield, Massachusetts police commissioner; who went on to establish LoJack Corporation in Medfield.
-Reagan served as the company's first CEO and Chairman.
-The name "LoJack" was coined to be the "antithesis of hijack", wherein "hijack" refers to the theft of a vehicle through force.
+The original LoJack system was created and patented in 1979 by William Reagan, a former police commissioner of Medfield, Massachusetts, who went on to establish LoJack Corporation in Medfield.
+Reagan served as the company's first CEO and chairman.
+The name "LoJack" was coined to be the antithesis of "hijack", wherein "hijack" refers to the theft of a vehicle through force.

 Legacy radio-based system

-The original LoJack was a radio-based, hardware tracking system designed to prevent theft of a vehicle and aid in the vehicle’s recovery by transmitting vehicle location data to the LoJack receiver.
+The original LoJack was a radio-based, hardware tracking system designed to prevent the theft of a vehicle and aid in stolen vehicle recovery by transmitting vehicle location data to the LoJack receiver.

-It was installed in the vehicle and connected to the starting mechanism such that only the original key would start the vehicle.
+It was installed in the vehicle and connected to the starting mechanism such that only the original key would turn on the vehicle.
 It could also include the incorporation of a scheme whereby an additional step was required to activate the ignition.
 Prior to starting, it would require the activation of any number of the usual vehicle features such as the radio, headlight switch, or other switched device.

 The core of the legacy LoJack system is a small, silent radio transceiver that is discreetly installed in a vehicle.
-Once installed, the unit and the vehicle's VIN are registered in a database that interfaces with the National Crime Information Center (NCIC) system used by federal, state, and local law-enforcement agencies throughout the United States.
-In the event of a theft, a customer reports the incident to the police; who make a routine entry into the state-police crime computer, including the stolen vehicle's VIN.
-This theft report is automatically processed by LoJack network-computers, triggering a remote command to the specific LoJack unit in the stolen vehicle.
+Once installed, the unit and the vehicle's VIN are registered in a database that interfaces with the National Crime Information Center (NCIC) system used by federal, state, and local law enforcement agencies throughout the United States.
+In the event of a theft, a customer reports the incident to the police, who will make a routine entry into the state police crime computer, including the stolen vehicle's VIN.
+This theft report is automatically processed by LoJack network computers, triggering a remote command to the specific LoJack unit in the stolen vehicle.